razluta/UnityIconGenerationFromModels/README.md

 ### Workflow Tips

+- **Start with lighting presets** - Choose Studio, Dramatic, or Product Shot for instant professional results
-- **Start with scene mockup** to get visual feedback on your setup
+- **Use scene mockup extensively** to get visual feedback on your setup
+- **Save configurations for different asset types** - Create "WeaponIcons.json", "ArmorIcons.json", etc.
-- **Use capture preview extensively** to test different configurations
+- **Use capture preview extensively** to test different lighting configurations
-- **Iterate quickly** with the mockup → preview → adjust cycle
+- **Iterate quickly** with the preset → mockup → preview → adjust cycle
-- **Save different configurations** by using "Collect Scene Configuration"
+- **Share configurations with your team** for consistent visual style across projects
 - **Test with one prefab first** before running full batch generation
+- **Combine presets with manual adjustments** - Start with a preset, then fine-tune manually

 ## Version History